Primary clarifier for purification

 • requires regular maintenance to operate properly, which may result in additional costs.

-• ineffective in treating effluents with high concentrations of suspended solids, which may require the use of other types of clarificcator to achieve satisfactory results.
+• ineffective in treating effluents containing high concentrations of suspended solids.
+This requires the use of other types of clarifiers to achieve satisfactory results.

 • can result in environmental impacts such as the production of sludge and the need for subsequent treatment of treated effluent.